Israel launches a large-scale military operation in the occupied West Bank, killing 9 Palestinians

 Lt.
 Col. Nadav Shoshani, an Israeli military spokesman, said that "large forces" had entered the volatile city of Jenin, which has long been a militant stronghold, as well as Tulkarem and the Al-Faraa refugee camp dating back to the 1948 Mideast war, all in the northern West Bank.

-Palestinian militant groups said they were exchanging fire with the Israeli military.
+Palestinian militant groups said they were exchanging fire with Israeli troops.
 The governor of Jenin, Kamal Abu al-Rub, said on Palestinian radio that Israeli forces had surrounded the city, blocking exit and entry points and access to hospitals, and ripping up infrastructure in the camp.

 The Palestinian Health Ministry in the West Bank said Israeli forces had blocked the roads leading to a hospital with dirt barriers and surrounded other medical facilities in Jenin.
 Shoshani said the military was trying to prevent militants from taking shelter in hospitals.